Skip to main content

 Research team: led by Dr Simon Haberle [ANU], Dr Cassandra Rowe (Monash Uni), and Dr Ulrike Proske (ANU).

 Abstract: Despite the ecological and cultural significance of the Kimberley little is known about the long term history and variability of fire, vegetation and climate across the region.
 Key resources required to conduct palaeoecological research in the Kimberley have been developed in the form of an online pollen atlas (Kimberley Pollen Atlas).
 The discovery of pollen bearing sediment deposits that are at least 24000 years old in the Mitchell Plateau region will help us to develop a greater understanding of the role of fire-climate-people in vegetation dynamics and the maintenance of biodiversity over long time scales.
+Further exploratory work on the palaeoecology of wetlands is being conducted in the Broome and Kununurra-Wyndham region and a detailed analysis of pollen and charcoal in archaeological deposits from the Kimberley region is underway.

 Outcomes: The first online pollen atlas for Kimberley flora compiled.
 The discovery of pollen bearing sediment deposits that are at least 24,000 years old in the Mitchell Plateau region.
 Field work on internal drainage sites commended to provide data for integration with KFA’s Change and Continuity project.